-- 1. analyse the principles of disability assessment based on AMA guidelines and SOCSO guidelines - 2. evaluate the level of disability and impairment of individuals for the purpose of compensation and return to work - 3. recommend an appropriate programme for return to work in a disabled person
+- 1. analyse the principles of disability assessment based on AMA guidelines and SOCSO guidelines - 2. evaluate the level of disability and impairment of individuals for the purpose of compensation and - 3. recommend an appropriate programme for return to work in a disabled person